ziyoung/better-wilcom-docs/wilcom-docs/Setup/hardware/Calibrating_the_monitor.md

 ## To calibrate the monitor...

-1Select Setup > Calibrate Screen.
+1. Select Setup > Calibrate Screen.

 ![CalibrateScreen.png](assets/CalibrateScreen.png)

-2Measure the height and width of the dialog box.
+2. Measure the height and width of the dialog box.

-3Enter the measurement in the Width and Height fields.
+3. Enter the measurement in the Width and Height fields.

-4Click OK.
+4. Click OK.

 ## Related topics...